Everything we know on the fifth day of the US and Israel’s war with Iran

 By Jessie Yeung, Rhea Mogul, CNN

-(CNN) — The latest Middle East conflict continues spiraling days after Israel and the US launched their joint operation on Iran, killing more than 1,000 people, triggering retaliatory strikes on Israel and neighboring Gulf states and plunging the region into fear and uncertainty.
+(CNN) — The latest Middle East conflict continues spiraling days after Israel and the US launched their joint operation on Iran, killing more than 1,000 people there, triggering retaliatory strikes on Israel and neighboring Gulf states and plunging the region into fear and uncertainty.

+The war has disrupted global travel, stranded foreign nationals and families, sent global commodity prices soaring, and caused Asian stock markets to plummet Wednesday.
+Meanwhile, the number of civilian deaths and injuries in Iran and Lebanon is climbing.

+In Iran, a three-day mourning ceremony for Supreme Leader Ayatollah Ali Khamenei, who was assassinated Saturday in the initial wave of US-Israeli strikes, will begin Wednesday night, according to state media.

 Here’s what to know on day five.